onedata/onedata-documentation/doc/using_onedata/access_and_invite_tokens.md

 invite token to somebody you wish to invite or 2) when delegating an access token that has been properly limited by caveats.

-* When a Oneprovider or Oneprovider panel service is requested using an access token, it is required that the Oneprovider supports the token's subject user, otherwise authorization is declined.
+* When a Oneprovider or Oneprovider panel service receives a request along with an access token, it is required that the token's subject user trust the service and is entitled to use it.
+In case of Oneprovider, the user must be supported by the Oneprovider - must have access to at least one space that is supported by the provider, which implies bidirectional trust between the user and the Oneprovider.
+To use a Oneprovider panel service, the user must be a member of the cluster corresponding to the Oneprovider.
+If above conditions are not met, authorization is declined.
 This is checked by Onezone when releasing user data.
 It is not possible to utilize the token in an untrusted Oneprovider, which protects from data exfiltration.

-* Tokens with [data access caveats](#data-access-caveats) can be used solely on Oneprovider interfaces (oneclient / REST / CDMI).
-When using such token, the bearer is not able to learn any of subject's data.
-The data is processed by the Oneprovider to handle the request, but never disclosed to the client.
+* Tokens with [data access caveats](#data-access-caveats) can be used only on Oneprovider interfaces (Oneclient / REST / CDMI).
+When using such token, the bearer is not able to learn token subject's account information or private data.
+The information is processed by the Oneprovider to handle the request, but never disclosed to the client.
 As stated in previous point, the Oneprovider must be supporting the subject user, which implies that it is trusted.

 * *Data access caveats* [implicitly limit the available APIs](#data-access-caveats) to a minimum so that the token bearer cannot perform any modifications to